Performative Prediction in a Stateful World: FRAMEWORK AND MAIN RESULTS

-In this section we formally state our main results and the relevant definitions.
-We parameterize machine learning models by real-valued vectors $\theta \in \Theta$, where the classification space $\Theta$ is a closed, convex subset of $\mathbb{R}^d$.
+In this section, we formally state our main results and the relevant definitions.
+We parameterize machine learning models by real-valued vectors $\theta \in \Theta$.
 In round $t$, the institution chooses a classifier $\theta_t$.
-The adversary responds with a distribution $d_t$ over instances $Z = (X,Y)$ of feature-label pairs.
-Let $\Delta(\mc{Z})$ denote the space of distributions.
+The adversary responds with a distribution $d_t \in \Delta(\mc{Z})$ over instances $z = (x,y) \in \mathbb{R}^{m-1} \times \mathbb{R}$ of feature-label pairs.
 The adversary is restricted to pick its distribution according to a deterministic transition map: